texus/TGUI-website/tutorials/1.0/android-sfml-graphics/index.md

 ### Requirements

 The tutorial assumes that the Android SDK and Android NDK are already installed correctly.
-The SFML_GRAPHICS backend was tested up to NDK r18b, as SFML 2.5.1 (latest version at time of writing) didn't work out of the box with newer NDK versions (it failed to find the GLES library).
+SFML 2.6 or newer is highly recommended.
+The SFML_GRAPHICS backend was tested up to NDK r25c.

 You will need to use CMake in order to build TGUI.
 You can download the latest version [here](https://www.cmake.org/download/).